Appeal to Ignorance

 If I were adopted, then I would know about it by now.

-I don't know that I'm adopted.
+I don't know that I was adopted.

 Therefore, I wasn't adopted.